 Offshoring Enables Continuous Patient Support

 Maintaining continuous support can be challenging for facilities operating within limited time zones.
+One effective solution is to outsource telehealth coordinator roles to offshore teams.
 Offshore telehealth support staff can fill this gap by offering round-the-clock service, ensuring that patients can reach qualified staff no matter the time of day.

 This continuous coverage is especially valuable for managing chronic conditions, post-operative care, and mental health support, where immediate access can have a significant impact on outcomes.